Once you learn how to cook artichokes, you won't be able to get enough of them! In the spring, I make this steamed artichoke recipe on repeat.

 So, you learned how to cook artichokes…but what about how to eat them?

 Steamed artichokes have three edible parts: the leaves, the stem, and the heart.
 To eat the leaves, you’ll peel them off one by one and scrape off the tender meat with your teeth, discarding the tough, fibrous shell.
 They’re tasty on their own, but they’re really not complete without some sort of dipping sauce.
 Melted butter is a classic choice, and creamy sauces are also delicious.
-Try serving them with Caesar dressing or tartar sauce.
+Try serving them with our artichoke dipping sauce, Caesar dressing or tartar sauce.

 Once you eat the leaves, you’ll be left with the cup-shaped artichoke heart and the stem.
 They’re meaty and flavorful – enjoy them with olive oil, sea salt, and lemon juice, or dip them in whatever sauce you served with the leaves.